 All students in the College Curriculum will enroll in a course that counts towards the Second Writing requirement.
 These courses are taught in the Disciplines and ask students to engage in the practice of writing as part of the course.
 Your Second Writing course can also count towards a Discipline requirement.

 Search “Second Writing Requirement” in the Course Attributes field of SIS for a list of courses that count for this requirement.
-Students may also petition to have a course fulfill the SWR by filing a Second Writing Requirement Completion Form and have it certified by the College Registrar (138 Monroe Hall).
+Students may also petition to have a course fulfill the SWR by filing a Second Writing Requirement Completion Form (note that a syllbus must be uploaded to the form).
 Click here for course quailfications for Second Writing Requirement.

 All students except Echols Scholars must complete a Second Writing Requirement course with a grade of C- or better.